mickymacirl/CI-P2-Fruit/TESTING.md

 ## Responsiveness

 Pages were tested on various screen sizes from 320px on a Samsung fold 2, Samsung Galaxy Tab, Nexus 7 and a wide screen Windows machine.
-The website hides all content at 300px or below due to the size of the randomly generated main game board.
+However, the website hides all content at 300px or below due to the randomly generated primary game board size.

-Pages were tested on most modern browsers including Microsoft Edge, Chrome, Firefox, Opera and Brave.
+Pages were tested on most modern browsers, including Microsoft Edge, Chrome, Firefox, Opera and Brave.

 **Test Steps:**

 1. Open the corresponding browser and open the Match 2 Fruit Game website.
 2. Open the browser development tools by hitting the corresponding dev tools shortcut.
 3. Resize to the desired width.
-4. Click and drag the browser window to lower or higher window size.
+4. Click and drag the browser window to lower or larger window size.

 **Expected:**

-The website is responsive on all sizes and no pixelation is accruing.
+The website is responsive on all sizes, and no pixelation is accruing.
 No overlap of text or images.

 **Actual:**

-The website behaved as expected, with an initial issue with the center of text on all pages on a screen size of 320px, and WAVE warnings for small text.
+The website behaved as expected, with an initial issue with the center of text on all pages on a screen size of 320px and WAVE warnings for small text.
 Media Query code was added to assist with the look and feel of the website at different screen sizes.
 Some miss-aligned text when in landscape mode. ~~Issue with the CSS transform effect in Safari browser.~~ Issue listed in the Bugs section as fixed.
 [Bugs and Issues](#bug-and-issues)

 The website was tested on the following physical devices, with no resizing issues seen: